rfalford12/Implicit-Membrane-Energy-Function-Benchmark/README.md

 ./scons.py -j[XX] bin mode=release
 ```

 Here, "XX" is the number of processors you would like to compile with.
 For most users compiling on a laptop, the recommended number of processors is 1.
 If you are working on a larger workstation, we recommend scaling between 8-24 processors.
-More information can be found in the (https://www.rosettacommons.org/docs/wiki/build_documentation/Build-Documentation#setting-up-rosetta-3_basic-setup)[Rosetta Build Documentation].
+More information can be found in the [Rosetta Build Documentation](https://www.rosettacommons.org/docs/wiki/build_documentation/Build-Documentation#setting-up-rosetta-3_basic-setup).